Dr. Pilegard's

 What experience can I get in college to prepare me for a PhD?

 A PhD is a research degree.
 Generally, the best thing you can do to prepare for PhD programs is to gain meaningful research experience.
 It's usually ok if your research experience doesn't perfectly match the research interests you want to pursue in graduate school, as long as you are knowledgeable about the area you wish to study.
+The more parts of the research process you can get involved in, the stronger your application will be (e.g., developing a research question, developing materials, running participants, coding and analyzing data, interpreting results, writing everything up...).
 If you're planning on going the PhD route, I recommend considering the Psychology Department Honors Program, which includes a completing a year-long research project and writing an honors thesis.
 Apply in the fall of your junior year.
 Students with a clinical focus can apply for PSYC 116.
 Eligible students can also check out the McNair program and other research programs on campus.

 Who gets accepted into PhD programs?

 Getting accepted to a PhD program in psychology usually means a specific professor wants to be your research advisor.
 That's a very different process than getting into college, and means that simple screeners like GPA and test scores only go so far.
 What really matters is how well your interests and experiences fit with what the potential advisor is looking for in their lab.
 Advisors often prefer applicants with interests and experiences that align well with the lab's current direction, but sometimes prefer applicants who bring new skills or approaches to the lab, or they may read applications with an open mind and see who stands out.
+Advisors also want to see evidence that a student will be successful in the program (e.g., does the student understand what they're getting into? do they have a track record of successful research involvement?), which is a big reason why research experience is so important.
 Compile a list of people you're interested in working with and check out their departments' grad programs.
 You can email potential advisors before applying to ask if they are taking new students.
 Some professors don't reply to these emails as a rule, but others like to have some contact with prospective students before they apply.
 Here's a sample email from Professor Duane Watson.

 What kind of GPA and test scores do I need for graduate school?